OUTPUT: Wastewater, emissions and solid waste.

 04 01 05 Tanning liquor free of chromium

-04 01 06 Sludges, in particular from on-site effluent treatment containing chromium
+04 01 06 Sludge from effluent treatment (containing chromium)

-04 01 07 Sludge, in particular from on-site effluent treatment free of chromium
+04 01 07 Sludge from effluent treatment (free of chromium)

 04 01 09 Waste from dressing and finishing